azat-co/node-react/slides/node/express.md

 ### Traditional Web App

+Also called thick server.

 ![inline](images/traditional-web.png)

 ---

+### Traditional Web App Problems

+* Slow and single-tasked (not multitasking)
+* Poor and unresponsive UX (user experience)
+* Duplication of data hogs bandwidth (HTML)

+---

 ### API + AJAX/XHR Web App

+Also called thick client

 ![inline](images/rest-web.png)

 ---

+### Advantages of a Thick Client

+* Responsive interface and UX
+* Only data is transmitted (JSON)
+* Re-use of the core functionality
+* Asynchronous tasks
+* Real-time apps

+---

 ### Node, SPAs and REST

+Build an API once and use everywhere

 ![inline](images/Node_soa_rest.png)